 Hexagram 4 · ䷃

-Success.
-It is not I who seek the young fool; the young fool seeks me.
-At the first consultation, I inform him.
+YOUTHFUL FOLLY has success.
+It is not I who seek the young fool; The young fool seeks me.
+At the first oracle I inform him.
 If he asks two or three times, it is importunity.
-If he importunes, I do not inform him.
+If he importunes, I give him no information.
 Perseverance furthers.

 Youthful Folly: beneath the mountain there is danger, and one halts before danger.
 This is Youthful Folly.
 Youthful Folly succeeds because one proceeds in due measure and with balance.
 'It is not I who seek the young fool; the young fool seeks me' because their wills correspond.
 'At the first consultation, I inform him' because firmness and balance are present.
 'If he asks two or three times, it is importunity; if he importunes, I do not inform him' because that insults the way of instruction.
 To nourish uprightness through enlightenment is the work of sages.